SeyedHamidreza/GOOD_descriptor/README.md

 ## GOOD: a Global Orthographic Object Descriptor for 3D object recognition and manipulation
-* **S. Hamidreza Kasaei**, Ana Maria Tomé, Luís Seabra Lopes, Miguel Oliveira
+* **Hamidreza Kasaei**, Ana Maria Tomé, Luís Seabra Lopes, Miguel Oliveira
 * http://wiki.ieeta.pt/wiki/index.php/Hamidreza_Kasaei

 The Global Orthographic Object Descriptor (GOOD) has been designed to be robust, descriptive and efficient to compute and use.
 GOOD descriptor has two outstanding characteristics:

-(1) Providing a good trade-off among :
+1. Providing a good trade-off among :
   - descriptiveness,
   - robustness,
-	- computation time,
+  - computation tim
   - memory usage.

-(2) Allowing concurrent object recognition and pose estimation for manipulation.
+2. Allowing concurrent object recognition and pose estimation for manipulation.

 The performance of the proposed object descriptor is compared with the main state-of-the-art descriptors.
 Experimental results show that the overall classification performance obtained with GOOD is comparable to the best performances obtained with the state-of-the-art descriptors.
 Concerning memory and computation time, GOOD clearly outperforms the other descriptors.
 Therefore, GOOD is especially suited for real-time applications.
 The current implementation of GOOD descriptor supports several functionalities for 3D object recognition and Object Manipulation.